ArmSoM/armsom-p2pro-bsp/README.md

 ```

-- Check the lz4 version (lz4 1.7.3 or later is required).
+- Check the lz4 version (lz4 1.7.3 or later is required)
 ```
 lz4 -v
 *** LZ4 command line interface 64-bits v1.9.4, by Yann Collet ***